Jailer Worldwide BOC Update: Rajinikanth's Film to Release on OTT, Not Likely to Beat Baahubali Now

 At the domestic Box Office, Jailer has collected Rs 339.68 crore nett in India in 27 days.
 It might end its lifetime run at the national Box Office between Rs 340-345 crore nett which is not a bad total at all.
 In fact, it is the biggest for any Rajinikanth starrer in India and the biggest for a Tamil film in its home state.

-Check The Week-Wise Box Office Breakup of Rajinikanth’s Jailer in India – nett collection (sacnilk):
+Week-Wise Box Office Collection of Rajinikanth’s Jailer in India – nett collection (sacnilk): Check List Here

 - Day 23: Rs 1.8 crore